Maundy Thursday, April 8, 2004

 She took my feet in her hands and cradled them gently and murmured “Don’t do that” in more soothing tones.
 I had the impression of gentle hands cupping an injured bird to protect it from the elements and its own bad judgment.

 She didn’t say much more, just referred me to a good podiatrist and recommended a home remedy for dry skin.
 But what I heard her say clearly in her actions was, “Arlene, you are worthy of love and capable of loving, even loving yourself.”
 I heard her say, “Allow me to care for you.
 I want you to be well and whole.”

 As I got up from the exam table that day, I thought about how radical her care for me was against the backdrop of what most of us have come to experience—and accept—as assembly line healthcare.

-It was how he cradled the faces of the children who flocked around him, telling the disapproving adults—these are my children, they are not expendable; they are precious.
+What was extraordinary about Jesus was how he cradled the faces of the children who flocked around him, telling the disapproving adults—these are my children, they are not expendable; they are precious

 Jesus offered his Disciples something extraordinary in the midst of an ordinary meal when he cradled their feet redefining their relationship, asking them to be the servant and the served.

 At a meal described in the Gospels of Matthew, Mark and Luke, Jesus cradled the ordinary bread and the cup and redefined his relationship to God and ours to one another.
 “When you eat this bread and drink from this cup, we are one, I am in you and you are a part of everyone around this table.
 There is no longer separation or alienation one from another.”

 What a radical, extraordinary message.
 It’s not about the occasional miracle, but about plain, old, every day, ordinary relationship!
 Jesus’ ministry, his life and his death, his resurrection…are all about relationship.
 Defining relationships, challenging our concepts of them, showing us how to nurture them, was his ministry, his gift to us.